Seeding Justice

 - Maximum funding thresholds mean you'll need diverse funding sources

-- Focus on organizing and systemic change rather than direct services
+- Focus on organising and systemic change rather than direct services

 - Building relationships as a current grantee opens access to Rapid Response funding